SPAAM-community/wss-summer-school/docs/2022/day-3.md

 **Abstract**: TBC

+### Slides

+<iframe src="https://docs.google.com/viewer?url=https://raw.githubusercontent.com/SPAAM-community/wss-summer-school/main/docs/assets/slides/2022/3c-intro-to-taxprofiling/SPAAM%20Summer%20School%202022%20-%203C%20-%20Intro%20to%20microbial%20ecology%20for%20ancient%20DNA.pdf?embedded=true" width="960" height="569"></iframe>

+PDF version of these slides can be downloaded from [here](https://github.com/SPAAM-community/wss-summer-school/raw/main/docs/assets/slides/2022/3c-intro-to-taxprofiling/SPAAM%20Summer%20School%202022%20-%203C%20-%20Intro%20to%20microbial%20ecology%20for%20ancient%20DNA.pdf).

+This session is run using a Jupyter notebook.
+This can be found [here](https://github.com/maxibor/microbiome_tutorial).
+However, it will already be installed on compute nodes during the summer school.

 ### Resources

 ### Readings

 ### Questions to think about

-### Material

-This session is run using a Jupyter notebook.
-This can be found [here](https://github.com/maxibor/microbiome_tutorial).
-However, it will already be installed on compute nodes during the summer school.

 ### Roundtable: Taxonomic Classifers